 Over 33 000 new aircraft for the next 20 years (Airbus estimates)

 As we have become accustomed, the big commercial aircraft manufacturers make annual forecasts on the air transport market.
-Airbus Global Market Forecast estimates a market over 33 000 of new aircraft for the next 20 years (2016 - 2035).
+Airbus Global Market Forecast estimates a market of over 33 new aircraft for the next 000 years (20-2016).

 33 000 new aircraft in the next 20 years